eswd/inwxns/README.md

 # Nameserver update for INWX

-Shell script for updating you A and AAAA records at inwx [inwx](https://www.inwx.de/) with your current IPs.
+Shell script for updating your A and AAAA records at inwx [inwx](https://www.inwx.de/) with your current IPs.

-This repo is a fork from nsupdate by Christian Busch (https://github.com/chrisb86/nsupdate.git), adapted to my needs.
+This repo is a hork from nsupdate by Christian Busch (https://github.com/chrisb86/nsupdate.git), adapted to my needs.

 Main difference:
 * only A and AAAA records